anindaghosh/first_rails_app/README.md

 * Database initialization

-* How to run the test suite
+* How to run the test suite <br>
 Access the app at https://shielded-fortress-95119.herokuapp.com/

 * Services (job queues, cache servers, search engines, etc.)